 I welcome inquiries from students who are interested in having me be their graduate or Honours thesis supervisor.
 Please feel free to email me (email@example.com) to have a preliminary discussion of our shared interests.
 You can also review my website to see the types of projects I have supervised in the past.
 Normally, I take on one new graduate student and one honours student each year.
 Below I have outlined what you can expect from me as a supervisor as well as what I expect of students who I supervise.

-If I accept you as a student, as your supervisor, I will assist you in developing a research question and appropriate methodology.
+If I accept you as an honours student, as your supervisor, I will assist you in developing a research question and appropriate methodology.
 I will also assist you in learning how to collect, analyse and write-up your data.
-This will be done through regular meetings as well as review of written materials and oral presentations.
-Of note, it is very common for one of my PhD students to be a co-supervisor or your thesis.
+This will be done through regular meetings, as well as review of written materials and oral presentations.
+Of note, it is customary for one of my PhD students to be a co-supervisor for your thesis, and the PhD student often provides initial feedback on written materials and assists with data analysis.
+This is an excellent experience for the PhD student, and offers the honours student extra support.

 The following will give you a general outline of my expectations for honours students:

-3) Typically by October 15th, you will prepare a draft of the literature review and method section for your honours proposal.
-Following revisions, this will be handed in to the honours coordinator for marking later in September.
+4) Typically by October 15th, you will prepare a draft of the literature review and method section for your honours proposal.
+Following revisions, this will be handed in to the honours coordinator for marking later in the semester.

-5) From September likely through the end of January you will most likely be involved in data collection and data entry.
+6) From September likely through the end of January, you will be involved in data collection and data entry.
 This takes a variable amount of time depending on the nature of your project.
 This will require making a database for data entry.
+If you collect data through the Online Therapy Unit or PSPNET you will be required to sign a confidentiality agreement.
+You will also need to complete the Tri-Council Policy Statement (TCPS) Course on Research Ethics (CORE) prior to data collection.

-7) It is expected that March will be spent on final data analysis and write-up of the results and discussion section.
-The first draft of your thesis is typically due to me by mid-March in order to ensure that I have sufficient time to mark and make suggestions for revisions prior to the end of the term.
+8) It is expected that March will be spent on final data analysis, write-up of the results and discussion section.
+The first draft of your thesis is typically due to me by mid-March, in order to ensure that I have enough time to mark and make suggestions for revisions before the end of the term.
 Your final draft is typically due early April.

-8) Typically the first week of April you will be required to submit a poster presentation of your thesis.
+9) Typically, the first week of April you will be required to submit a poster presentation of your thesis.
+More details are available from the honours coordinator.

-9) Once the class is complete if the results are interpretable and contribute to the field, you will be asked to assist with preparation of an article for publication.
-Authorship will depend on things such as contribution to study question, methodology, final data analysis and write-up of the article.
+10) Once the class is complete, if the results are interpretable and contribute to the field, you will be asked to assist with the preparation of an article for publication.
+Authorship will depend on factors such as contribution to study question, methodology, final data analysis and write-up of the article.

 As your graduate supervisor, I will assist you in your graduate research, including assisting you in identifying relevant literature, conceptualizing and refining your research questions, identifying appropriate methodology, designing your research, selecting/constructing relevant questionnaires, preparing research ethics applications, collecting, analyzing and interpreting results, and writing up of your thesis/dissertation.
 Furthermore, I will assist you in presenting your research at professional conferences and in peer-reviewed publications.
 The expectation with graduate research is always that you take the primary lead on the above activities and that I offer assistance.
 My assistance will be provided through regular meetings as well as review of written materials and oral presentations.
 I will aim to have feedback to you within ~ 3 weeks (recommendation set by FGSR).